Skyfighter64/ALUP/Documentation/Documentation_en-us.md

 - __Customizable:__ Programs can add custom configuration values and trigger pre-defined commands on the Receiver.

-- __Realtime:__ Designed to work as fast as possible with features like time stamps, time synchronization and frame buffering
+- __Realtime:__ Designed to work as fast as possible with features like time stamps, time synchronization and frame buffering.

 ## Requirements
 A list of requirements for the protocol.